HuangShiLab/strain2bfunc/README.md

 ```

 #### Perform the pipeline using one command
-Tools can be directly used as Linux command line with parameters.
+Tools can be directly used as Linux/MacOS command line with parameters.
 To see all available parameters, please run the command with parameter ‘-h’, e.g.
 ```
 Strain2bFunc-pipeline -h
 ```